alaakh42/twitter_account_crawling_using_selenium/README.md

 # twitter_account_crawling_using_selenium
-A project that crawls tweets and their replies of any twitter accounts using Selenium
+## A project that crawls tweets and their replies of any twitter account using Selenium

-I used RT mongo >> as a database management system
-       postman >> to send the POST requests with parameters projectId, accountName and action

 To run this project: